The Gift from Maggie

 “Holy shit,” Sylvia commented.
 “Don’t tell.
 That’s my policy and it always will be.”

-Three other perfectly coiffed wigs bounced up and down, signaling the even split in our group over the matter of spousal disclosure.
+Three other haphazardly coiffed wigs bounced up and down, signaling the even split in our group, over the matter of spousal disclosure.

 I hadn’t paid much attention to the chatter after that, because the thought of Maggie and I ever getting divorced was ludicrous.